astridx/meinblog/content/posts/joomla/24joomla-layout.en.md

 <!-- prettier-ignore -->
 #### [components/com\_foos/ src/View/Foo/HtmlView.php](https://github.com/astridx/boilerplate/compare/t19...t20#diff-c77adeff4ff9e321c996e0e12c54b656)

-In the case of a menu item, I find it important that it - or the content - is always displayed consistently.
-Therefore we query the active menu item.
-For example, if elements are displayed via a category view, then a uniform layout is possible.
+In the case of a menu item, I think it is important that it - or the content and design - is always displayed consistently.
+That is why we query the active menu item.
+If, for example, elements are displayed via a category view, then a uniform layout is possible with the help of this information.
 If the content is displayed as a single element, a different layout can be used.

 [components/com_foos/ src/View/Foo/HtmlView.php](https://github.com/astridx/boilerplate/blob/b1e4db8fff80c5f4ebb8e1924ece0300aa760119/src/components/com_foos/src/View/Foo/HtmlView.php)